isc-projects/bind9/bin/dig/dig.rst

 .. option:: -f file

-   This option sets batch mode, in which ``dig`` reads a list of lookup requests to process from the given ``file``.
-Each line in the file should be organized in the same way it would be presented as a query to ``dig`` using the command-line interface.
+   This option sets batch mode, in which :program:`dig` reads a list of lookup requests to process from the given ``file``.
+Each line in the file should be organized in the same way it would be presented as a query to :program:`dig` using the command-line interface.

 .. option:: -h